IoTPlay/docker-iotplay-standards/README/READ10-nodered_Projects.md

 Create yourself a user on Bitbucket, in this example's case, the user is `iotplay`.

-If, for instance, for the client `client_dbr`, the local NodeRed `template` folder, for the client template NodeRed flows `NRC01` with a project name `master`, the repo name on bitbucket should be:
+If, for instance, for the client `client_dbr`, the local Node-RED `template` folder, for the client template Node-RED flows `NRC01` with a project name `master`, the repo name on bitbucket should be:

 `/client_dbr/tmpl/dbr_NRC01/Prj.master`